xournalpp/xournalpp_mobile/README.md

 - [x] Read the document title
 - [x] Read and display the number of pages
-- [x] Load dummy pages in the correct aspect ratio
+- [x] Create thumbnails of the pages for the navigation bar
+- [x] Smooth fade in after thumbnail rendering
 - [x] Render images on the canvas
+- [x] Render text on the canvas

 ## Getting started